There are five main requirements in the PhD program in history:

 Minor Exam Alternative: Teaching Dossier

 With the permission of your minor field supervisor, you may substitute a teaching dossier for one minor field’s written examination.
-While you are still responsible for mastering a reading list required for a minor field, the written part of this exam option involves the following components:
+While you are still responsible for completing a reading list required for a minor field, the written part of this exam option involves the following components:

 - A course syllabus, including outlines of lectures, themes for tutorial discussion with required readings, suggested essay topics and a sample final exam.